ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/Chemlord Psycasts.md

 - 5th Level:
 	- [[Problem Solvent]] (6, 52)

-- Level 1 Miscast - Ooze Chemical
+- Level 1 Miscast - Sweating Chemicals
 	- A layer of [[Armor Eating Chemical]] generates on your skin, giving any armor you are wearing 3 levels of [[Armor Corrosion]] and dealing 2d8 Corrosion damage to you.
 - Level 2 Miscast - Liquefication Burst
 	- TODO